Why This Recipe Works

 The result is a well-rounded meal in a bowl in which the focus is the rice, but with a lot of textural variation and complexity of flavor, and it all comes together in about thirty minutes.

-- 6 cups cooked short-grain Japanese rice (see note)
+6 cups cooked short-grain Japanese rice (see notes)

-- Kizami beni shoga (pickled ginger strips) (optional; see note)
+Kizami beni shoga (pickled ginger strips) (optional; see notes)

 In a 10-inch cast iron skillet, heat oil over medium heat until just starting to shimmer.
 Add sliced garlic and cook, stirring frequently, until garlic is golden brown all over, about 7 minutes, taking care not to let any garlic pieces burn.
 Remove garlic and reserve.